iljapostnovs/ui5plugin-linter/README.md

 1. Get value of `attributesToCheck` configuration
 2. Find first attribute from the control which exists in `attributesToCheck` array.
-3. Parse binding info
+3. Parse attribute value
-4. Use binding text as a source for `BindingPath`
+	1. If attribute value is a binding, use binding text as a source for `BindingPath`
 		1. Find binding path.
 If binding path is an object, parse it and take the text from `path` field, otherwise crop `{` and `}`
 		2. Split string by `>`, left part is model name, right part is `binding path`
 			1. If model name is `i18n`, find the translation in `i18n.properties`, transform value to PascalCase and return the value
 			2. Else, remove `/results` from `binding path`, split the result by `_`, transform to PascalCase and return the value
+	2. If attribute value is not a binding, transform the value to PascalCase and return it

 | Attribute value           | BindingPath value                                      |
 | ------------------------- | ------------------------------------------------------ |